 The Goldendale Project lies within the traditional territory of the ancestors of the Yakama, Umatilla, Warm Springs, and Nez Perce peoples.
-Ethnographic accounts typically refer to the Yakama and closely related but independent Klickitat, the Umatilla, and the Sk'in groups as residing in this region.
+Ethnographic accounts typically refer to the Yakama and closely related but independent Klickitat, Umatilla, and Sk'in groups as residing in this region.

-The nearest documented Yakama village is located 15 miles northwest of the proposed project but a rock formation (Pushpum) near the project is important in Yakama and Umatilla traditional stories.
+The nearest documented Yakama village is located 15 miles northwest of the proposed project but a rock formation (Pushpum) near the project is important in Yakama Nation's and Umatilla Tribes' traditional stories.
 Traditional Umatilla territory extends from the project area east to the Grande Ronde Valley and south along the John Day River.
-The area between The Dalles and Boardman (west-east), and between John Day and the Warm Springs Reservation (south-north) was attributed to the Western Columbia River Sahaptins.
-Two Western Columbia River Sahaptin permanent villages are located 5 to 13 miles from project, both of which are outside the area of potential effects.
+The area between The Dalles and Boardman (west-east), and between John Day and the Warm Springs Reservation